rdrpenguin04/creator/README.md

-# lightning
+# Lightning
-The lightning studios homepage
+Welcome to the homepage of lightning studios... wait, you're not there?
+[Click here!] ()